Cybersecurity Strategy Online Certificate

 Some courses are approved for CLE credit in CA, CT, FL, NJ, and NY.
 Reporting requirements vary by state and we recommend that you check with your state's bar association for their guidelines on reporting requirements.

-Who should attend: attorneys, paralegals, accountants, business and government executives, managers and employees, human resources professionals, compliance and privacy officers, IT and project managers, and individuals seeking knowledge of cybersecurity.
+Target Audience: Attorneys, paralegals, accountants, business and government executives, managers and employees, human resources professionals, compliance and privacy officers, IT and project managers, and individuals seeking knowledge of cybersecurity.

 To maximize learning and build on information in previous courses, courses should ideally be taken in the order they are listed below.